sapcc/elektron/README.md

 * `data`, request body
 * `cache`, a reference to a variable that is kept in the service.
 It is used to store values across all requests

-**Response** is a container object that responds to the following methods:
+**Response** is a container object that responds to the following getter and setter methods:
 * `body`, response body
 * `header`, response headers
 * `service_name`, name of current service